thedannymarsh/AutoSort/README.txt

 ###Pipeline
 The sorting pipeline functions as follows:
--Pre-Processing: Continuous signal data (and behavioral data) is extracted from .pl2 files and packaged into .h5 files.
+-Pre-Processing: Continuous signal data (and behavioral data) or thresholded waveforms are extracted from .pl2 files and packaged into .h5 files.
--Processing: The continuous electrode signal is analyzed in the processing step, which involves the following (for more detailed information, see Mukherjee et al (2017)):
+-Processing: The electrode signal is analyzed in the processing step, which involves the following (for more detailed information, see Mukherjee et al (2017)):
-	-The electrode signal is cleaned and filtered -Waveforms are extracted from this signal
-	-Waveforms are cleaned
+	-The electrode signal is cleaned and filtered (continuous only) -Waveforms are extracted from this signal(continuous only) -Waveforms are cleaned (continuous only)
 	-Waveforms are normalized based on energy
 	-Principal components are calculated
 	-Gaussian mixture modeling is performed with several target component counts, using principal components, as well as waveform energy and amplitude